 Pradaxa or Plavix is a blood thinner that was approved by FDA in October 2010 to reduce the risk of blood clots in patients with atrial fibrillation.
 Pradaxa was supposed to be safer than traditional blood thinners, like Warfarin.

 However, a Warfarin bleed can be stopped in several ways, such as Vitamin K or plasma.
 There is no antidote for Pradaxa or Plavix-related bleeding, making a bleeding event potentially far more deadly.
+Hundreds of Plavix lawsuits were filed throughout the United States, claiming that inadequate information was provided about the risks of the drug.
+Common health risks included:

 to find a Morris Bart office near you.